 How about Amazon?
 Yes, we all still shop there.
 But five years ago, Amazon was the only game in town.
 And now consumers have options.

 In other words, our online shopping habits have been democratized.
 And while Amazon is still growing, it’s growing much less quickly than the likes of Shopify, Wayfair, Etsy, and Chewy.
 In fact, Amazon’s core e-commerce business is seeing its revenues drop right now.
+They’ve fallen 4% year over year, as per the company’s second-quarter earnings report.

 It’s an incumbent with eroding market share — not great.